douglatornell/2014-09-25-ubc/novice/python/03-loop.md

 <li>Use functions to make code easier to re-use and easier to understand.</li>
 <li>Use lists and arrays to store related values, and loops to repeat operations on them.</li>
 </ol>
-<p>We have one more big idea to introduce, and then we will be able to go back and create a heat map like the one we initially used to display our first data set.</p>
+<p>We have one more big idea to introduce, and then we will be able to get to the bottom of what's really going on with these data sets.</p>
 </div>